-Whether you’ll feel the need of a brisk hike in Montana’s Bozeman, a leisurely stroll in the scenic Glacier National Park after too much sitting at home, or simply want to take in the beauty of Ruidoso, NM, the list of still-popular nature destinations offers plenty of places to visit during the pandemic.
+Whether you’ll feel the need for a brisk hike in Montana’s Bozeman, a leisurely stroll in the scenic Glacier National Park after too much sitting at home, or simply want to take in the beauty of Ruidoso, NM, the list of still-popular nature destinations offers plenty of places to visit during the pandemic.
 All you have to do is point a finger on the map and start planning your escape — once we have the green light, of course.

 Amid travel cancelations, there are those who still dream of sticking to their plans

 To get a clearer picture of the status of America’s vacation plans, a survey conducted on RentCafe.com with over 15,000 respondents revealed that, at the time the pandemic started, 22% had out-of-state vacation plans.
 Since then, 40% of them have canceled, yet there are still 42% who would like to travel, even if at a later date, while 18% haven’t decided what to do yet.